 (link added 8-12-13)

 Wow!
 I love this post by blogger, Monique German.
-She created the map and This is a fun book list.
+This is a fun book list.
 She selected a book from each state and then incorporated the book covers into a USA map.
 Some people are so creative!
 Be sure to scroll down to see the map and the actual list of books by state.

 This link provides reading lists for grades K-12.
 I left the Houston area 16 years ago, but I've continued to follow this excellent book list for all grades.
 The document library in the green box takes you to the book list which includes a short summary.
 If you'd like to see the book covers and a summary, scroll down and click on the lists in the yellow box.